mautic/api-library/README.md

 ## API Requests
 Now that you have an access token and the auth object, you can make API requests.
 The API is broken down into contexts.
-Note that currently only the Lead context allows creating, editing and deleting items.
+Note that currently only the Contact context allows creating, editing and deleting items.
 The others are read only.

 ### Get a context object